Niroobana/javascript-uki-08/day2.md

 console.log(numInt) // 9
 ```

-🌕  Now do some exercises for your brain and for your muscle.
+🌕  Now do some exercises for your brain and for your muscle

 ## 💻 Day 2: Exercises